 After residency, he went to the Albany Area Hospital and Medical Center in Central Minnesota to start his rural practice.
 He provided full spectrum primary care at that facility for 25 years.
 During that time, Daron taught and mentored multiple college students, medical students, residents, physician assistants, and nurse practitioners.

 He now works full-time as the ER medical and trauma director and provides ER care at CentraCare - Long Prairie, Melrose, and Sauk Centre hospitals.
 He was recently appointed to the Central Minnesota Trauma Committee.
 He also currently serves as the medical director at the nursing homes in Albany and Long Prairie, Minnesota.
-He is on the PROTECT Initiative for the CDC and served on the medical review panel for familydoctor.org.
+He was most recently on the PROTECT Initiative for the CDC and served on the medical review panel for familydoctor.org.

 Gersch was a member of the Minnesota Army National Guard, serving as a medical platoon leader at a mechanized infantry company and a physician in a battalion hospital.
 He obtained the rank of captain and was honorably discharged.